a-rahimi/procams/procams/index.md

 faith tends to end badly.

 2. The competition from phones and tablets is stiff.
-If a tablet can get the job done even partially adequately, a PROCAM will likley lose.
+If a tablet can get the job done even partially adequately, a PROCAM will likely lose.
 Instead of picking a head-on fight with a entrenched incumbent, compete in a market it cannot currently serve.